VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 [Dodeka](https://www.dodekamusic.com) goes a bit further, but mostly feels like an advert for a piano that just flattens the keybed.
 Regardless, I think there is value in at least trying to make a system easier to read and write even if it doesn't improve the overall flexibility.

 I should also point out there are other musical notation systems from cultures I am less familiar with - just like I'm not experienced in natural languages outside of English.
 The [Musical Notation Wikipedia page](https://en.wikipedia.org/wiki/Musical_notation) shows some of these, but I'm not even sure how to go about research most of these in depth.
-This also ties into how the term "music theory" isn't very good at describing modern music so much as [the harmonic style of 18th century European musicians (Adam Neely, YouTube)](https://www.youtube.com/watch?v=Kr3quGh7pJA) - If you'll forgive the tangent going yet another level deeper, the same issues we have with other languages going extinct will inevitiblely come to these musical notations too.
+This also ties into how the term "music theory" isn't very good at describing modern music so much as [the harmonic style of 18th century European musicians (Adam Neely)](https://www.youtube.com/watch?v=Kr3quGh7pJA) - If you'll forgive the tangent going yet another level deeper, the same issues we have with other languages going extinct will inevitiblely come to these musical notations too.

 To the point: It seems like the "shared, universal language" isn't all that shared or all that universal - let alone flexible enough to convey what we need.